 “ROI measures the profit generated by ads relative to the cost of those ads.
 It’s a business-centric metric that is most effective at measuring how ads contribute to an organization’s bottom line.
 In contrast, ROAS measures gross revenue generated for every dollar spent on advertising.
 It is an advertiser-centric metric that gauges the effectiveness of online advertising campaigns.”

-How to Tell if Your Ad Campaign is Generating a Healthy ROAS: The answer here is similar to revenue...it depends on a lot of campaign and industry factors.
+How to Analyze the ROAS of Your Ad Campaign: The answer here is similar to revenue...it depends on a lot of campaign and industry factors.
 Most of the big digital ad brands would be VERY touchy if you asked them for their average ROAS per industry!
 However, at least a 5:1 ratio is a good place to start.

 Setting your own benchmarks and campaign goals based on past performance is the best way to proceed and prep client expectations.